Kohlit

 Kohlit or Kohalit (כּוֹחֲלִית) is a place name used in rabbinic literature, and more famously in the Copper Scroll, a unique "treasure map" discovered among the Dead Sea Scrolls (DSS).
 It is unknown whether the two sources are referring to the same place.

 Copper Scroll

 Kohlit is a place, possibly a hill, mentioned several times in the Copper Scroll, one of the Dead Sea Scrolls.
 Kohlit has become something of a modern-day El Dorado for treasure hunters.

 It is indicated as the area where the second Copper Scroll, containing a more detailed list, is buried.

 Babylonian Talmud

 Kohalit is also named in b.
 Qid.
-66a (b.
-Qiddushin 66a; that is chapter 66a of tractate Kiddushin of the Babylonian Talmud) as an area east of the Jordan River where Alexander Jannaeus had led a successful military campaign.
+66a (chapter 66a of tractate Kiddushin of the Babylonian Talmud) as an area east of the Jordan River where Alexander Jannaeus had led a successful military campaign.